I write on diverse religious issues, often analysing perspectives from the Abrahamic faiths (Jewish, Christian, Islamic, and Bahá’í).

 Is Jesus the Son of God?

-There have been debates in my interfaith group between Christians and Muslims as to whether Jesus is or is not the Son of God.
+There have been debates in my interfaith group between Christians and Muslims as to whether Jesus is the Son of God.
 Here is a Bahá’í perspective on this intriguing question.

 The Biblical and Qur’anic Standpoints